bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-26-newsletter.md

-  Andrew Poelstra gives an overview of computation-by-hand verification techniques, like [codex32][news239 codex32], before walking through how a public key could be hand-derived from a private key, a process he estimates would take at least 1500 hours, even with process optimizations.
+  Andrew Poelstra gives an overview of computation-by-hand verification techniques, like [codex32][news239 codex32], before walking through how a public key could be hand-derived from a private key, a process he estimates would take at least 1500 hours, even with process optimizations. {% assign timestamp="57:18" %}

 - [Why are there 17 native segwit versions?]({{bse}}118974)
   Murch explains that [segwit][topic segwit] defined 17 values (0-16) for the [witness version][bip141 witness program] field because of the existing availability of constant opcodes OP_0...OP_16 in [Script][wiki script].
-He notes that additional numbers would require the use of less data-efficient `OP_PUSHDATA` opcodes.
+He notes that additional numbers would require the use of less data-efficient `OP_PUSHDATA` opcodes. {% assign timestamp="59:43" %}

 - [Does `0 OP_CSV` force the spending transaction to signal BIP125 replaceability?]({{bse}}115586)
-  Murch points to a [discussion][rbf csv discussion] confirming that since both the `OP_CHECKSEQUENCEVERIFY` (CSV) [timelock][topic timelocks] and Replace-by-Fee ([RBF][topic rbf]) are [enforced]({{bse}}87376) using the `nSequence` field, an output with `0 OP_CSV` requires the spending transaction to signal [BIP125][] replaceability.
+  Murch points to a [discussion][rbf csv discussion] confirming that since both the `OP_CHECKSEQUENCEVERIFY` (CSV) [timelock][topic timelocks] and Replace-by-Fee ([RBF][topic rbf]) are [enforced]({{bse}}87376) using the `nSequence` field, an output with `0 OP_CSV` requires the spending transaction to signal [BIP125][] replaceability. {% assign timestamp="1:03:04" %}

 - [How do route hints affect pathfinding?]({{bse}}118755) Christian Decker explains two reasons an LN recipient would provide a sender with route hints.
 One reason is if the recipient is using [unannounced channels][topic unannounced channels] and hints are needed to help find a route.
-The other reason is to provide the sender with a list of channels that have sufficient balance to complete the payment, a technique he refers to as route boost.
+The other reason is to provide the sender with a list of channels that have sufficient balance to complete the payment, a technique he refers to as route boost. {% assign timestamp="1:08:23" %}

 - [What does it mean that the security of 256-bit ECDSA, and therefore Bitcoin keys, is 128 bits?]({{bse}}118928) Pieter Wuille clarifies that due to algorithms that can derive a private key from a public key more efficiently than a brute-force search, 256-bit ECDSA only provides 128-bit security.
-He goes on to point out the difference between individual key security as compared to [seed][topic bip32] security.
+He goes on to point out the difference between individual key security as compared to [seed][topic bip32] security. {% assign timestamp="1:12:26" %}

 ## Releases and release candidates